Gentle Life Lessons for Kids Found in Garden Chores

-It’s not glamorous.
-It’s not fast.
-It’s not even all that efficient when you’ve got a toddler on your hip or a five-year-old trailing behind with a watering can twice their size.
-But gardening — particularly the humble, repetitive chores of it — has become one of my life’s gentlest teachers.
+Gardening is not necessarily glamorous.
+It’s not a quick hobby.
+It’s not even that efficient when you’ve got a toddler on your hip or a five-year-old with a watering can twice their size.
+But gardening ,particularly the gentle, repetitive chores of it, can become one of your life’s most gentle teachers.

-In this season of slow living, of choosing rhythm over rush and intention over outcome, I’ve come to see these everyday tasks not as burdens to be checked off, but as invitations.
+In this era of slow living I’ve realized that these mundane tasks are not burdens to be checked off.
 Gardening chores whisper to us, if we let them.
-They teach lessons that don’t shout or demand, but unfold slowly like petals in the sun.
+They teach lessons that don’t shout or demand, but unfold slowly like the very flowers you are tending.

-Let me share a few of those lessons with you — drawn from compost piles, weedy corners, and the quiet of early morning soil.
+Let me share a few of those lessons with you.
+Pulled from compost piles, weedy corners, and the peace and quiet of early morning soil.
 If you’d like to put these steps to use, check out my posts on creating a pollinator garden or a kitchen garden.

 This post may contain affiliate links, which means I may earn a small commission if you choose to make a purchase—at no extra cost to you.
 I only share products I truly love and believe will add value to your life.
 Thank you for supporting this cozy corner of the internet